t3n0/notes/notes/siesta/installation.md

    ```bash
    sudo apt install cmake
    ```
    Check you CMake version by typing `CMake --version`.
-If this version is not up to date, you ha two options:
+If this version is not up to date, you have two options:

    <details>
    <summary>Install via snap</summary>